SassDoc/sassdoc.github.io/extra-tools/index.md

 ## Display toggle

 Depending on whether or not you want to display items based on their visibility (access level, `public` or `private`), the `display` filter might be able to help you.
-When used, it adds a `display` key to each item that is either `true` or `false`.
+When used, it removes items that should not be displayed.

 To determine if an item should be displayed or not, this filter reads the `display.access` key from the context configuration (so make sure your theme defines one).